FROM SVENSKT TENN

 Svenskt Tenn's founder Estrid Ericson loved arranging different kinds of flowers in different shaped vases.

-Svenskt Tenn’s living room is dressed in red and green tones in the form of patterned textiles, soft rugs and dazzling vegetation.
+Svenskt Tenn’s living room is dressed in red and green tones.

 A cosy outdoor space means you can enjoy the garden and nature for a longer period of the year.
 Here we have gathered tips and advice.